 Applicants who do not have a high school diploma, official transcript or GED certificate may also apply.
 However, the number of students enrolled under the Ability to Benefit Provision is limited.
 The school reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.
 Applicants for the Pharmacy Technician program must have a high school diploma or GED prior to enrolling into the program.
+Students with a high school diploma are not required to take an entrance examination.

 Applicants enrolling under the Ability to Benefit provision are required to achieve a passing score on an independently administered, standardized, nationally recognized test that is approved by the U.S. Department of Education.
 This test is designed to measure prospective students' ability to benefit from the course of instruction.
 Applicants who pass this test have fulfilled the school's entrance test requirements.
 Applicants who fail the test can be retested using the test developer's guidelines.
 Students must begin classes within one year of their test date.
-Students who withdraw after starting school, or are terminated by the school and re-enter more than one year after their test date, must take the test again.